-Research that Disaggregates Results of the Student Population

-For decades, special education research has been published on the effectiveness and implementation of evidence-based programs and practices, but this research rarely disaggregates results by race, socio-economic status, gender, , or English learner (EL) status.
-Sinclair and colleagues (2018) highlighted the need to support research that reflects the diversity of student population across the country.
-In their examination of intervention research, Sinclair et al. (2018) found that, despite some progress in including diverse participants over the past years, students from racial and ethnic populations are still underrepresented.
+Research that Disaggregates Results of the Student Population their examination of intervention research, Sinclair et al. (2018) found that, despite some progress in including diverse participants over the past years, students from racial and ethnic populations are still underrepresented.
 This lack of information on how interventions and programs impact these students specifically adds to cultural blindness and potentially masks important differences in effectiveness.
-Research that examines intervention, instruction, and program effectiveness for all students with disabilities, including students who are also ELs, low-income, and culturally diverse is needed.
+Research that examines intervention, instruction, and program effectiveness for all students with disabilities, including students who are also ELs, lowincome, and culturally diverse is needed.